Organophosphate poisoning

 Organophosphate poisoning is poisoning due to organophosphates (OPs).
 Organophosphates are used as insecticides, medications, and nerve agents.
 Symptoms include increased saliva and tear production, diarrhea, vomiting, small pupils, sweating, muscle tremors, and confusion.
 While onset of symptoms is often within minutes to hours, some symptoms can take weeks to appear.
 Symptoms can last for days to weeks.

 Organophosphate poisoning occurs most commonly as a suicide attempt in farming areas of the developing world and less commonly by accident.
 Exposure can be from drinking, breathing in the vapors, or skin exposure.
 The underlying mechanism involves the inhibition of acetylcholinesterase (AChE), leading to the buildup of acetylcholine (ACh) in the body.
 Diagnosis is typically based on the symptoms and can be confirmed by measuring butyrylcholinesterase activity in the blood.
 Carbamate poisoning can present similarly.

 Prevention efforts include banning very toxic types of organophosphates.
 Among those who work with pesticides the use of protective clothing and showering before going home is also useful.
 In those who have organophosphate poisoning the primary treatments are atropine, oximes such as pralidoxime, and diazepam.
 General measures such as oxygen and intravenous fluids are also recommended.
 Attempts to decontaminate the stomach, with activated charcoal or other means, have not been shown to be useful.
 While there is a theoretical risk of health care workers taking care of a poisoned person becoming poisoned themselves, the degree of risk appears to be very small.

 OPs are one of the most common causes of poisoning worldwide.
 There are nearly 3 million poisonings per year resulting in two hundred thousand deaths.
 Around 15% of people who are poisoned die as a result.
 Organophosphate poisoning has been reported at least since 1962.
+It is considered the primary cause of Gulf War syndrome.

 Signs and symptoms

 The symptoms of organophosphate poisoning include muscle weakness, fatigue, muscle cramps, fasciculation, and paralysis.
 Other symptoms include hypertension, and hypoglycemia.

 Overstimulation of nicotinic acetylcholine receptors in the central nervous system, due to accumulation of ACh, results in anxiety, headache, convulsions, ataxia, depression of respiration and circulation, tremor, general weakness, and potentially coma.
 When there is expression of muscarinic overstimulation due to excess acetylcholine at muscarinic acetylcholine receptors symptoms of visual disturbances, tightness in chest, wheezing due to bronchoconstriction, increased bronchial secretions, increased salivation, lacrimation, sweating, peristalsis, and urination can occur.

 The effects of organophosphate poisoning on muscarinic receptors are recalled using the mnemonic SLUDGEM (salivation, lacrimation, urination, defecation, gastrointestinal motility, emesis, miosis) An additional mnemonic is MUDDLES: miosis, urination, diarrhea, diaphoresis, lacrimation, excitation, and salivation.
+These mnemonics do not take into account the critical CNS and nicotinic effects of organophosphates.

 The onset and severity of symptoms, whether acute or chronic, depends upon the specific chemical, the route of exposure (skin, lungs, or GI tract), the dose, and the individuals ability to degrade the compound, which the PON1 enzyme level will affect.